brannerchinese/rc_study_plans/projects/b-trees.md

     > … **"pointer chasing" applies not only to parent-child pointers but also to neighbor pointers, such as, in a chain of leaf pages during a range scan or while searching for the key to lock in key range locking** (see the following).

     and "the following" turns out to be, again, a reference to "Bˡⁱⁿᵏ-trees".
+So that leaves only range scans, and they are basically not treated in either article or book.

 #### B-tree